vapor/blog/Content/posts/vapor-for-vscode.md

 ### Snippets

-The extension includes a collection of snippets for common Vapor and Leaf constructs, such as Vapor endpoints and middleware in Swift files, and default tags and control flow statements in Leaf files.
+The extension includes a collection of snippets for common Vapor, Fluent, and Leaf constructs, such as Vapor endpoints and middleware, Fluent models and migrations, and Leaf default tags and control flow statements.

-Snippets will appear as IntelliSense suggestions as you type a snippet prefix, or you can search for them using the `Insert Snippet` command in the Command Palette.
+Snippets will appear as IntelliSense suggestions as you type a snippet prefix in a Swift or Leaf file, or you can search for them using the `Insert Snippet` command in the Command Palette.

 ## Wrapping Up